aws/aws-sdk-js-v3/tests/react-native/End2End/README.md

 ## Steps to Re-run the Tests

 If the scripts above fail and you need to re-run the test script, you need to make sure the workspace is cleaned and ready to run the test script again.
-Follow the steps bellow to clean the workspace.
+Follow the steps below to clean the workspace.

 1. Kill the local NPM registry process.
 You can get the process PID by running: